GluuFederation/flex/docs/admin/admin-ui/configuration.md

 |postLogoutUri|Url to be redirected after Admin UI logout|
 |frontchannelLogoutUri|Front channel Logout Uri|

 ### OIDC Client Details for Token Server

 Similarly, Gluu Flex Admin UI needs OIDC client details to interact with the Token Server.
-This enables the UI to request and manage access tokens required to access protected resources.
+This enables the UI to request and manage access tokens required to access `Jans Config API` protected resources.

 The information is stored in json format with following attributes.